-- You will be given an educational supervisor for the FY1 year, and a clinical supervisor for each rotation. - You are advised to meet your clinical supervisor within the first 2 weeks of the rotation and your educational supervisor at the end of each rotation.
+- You will be given an educational supervisor for the FY1 year, and a clinical supervisor for each rotation. - You will be required to meet your clinical supervisor within the first 2 weeks of the rotation and your educational supervisor at the beginning of rotation one and then at the end of each rotation.